GeorgeCrochiere/honors-capstone-mysql-server-keystroke-dynamics/README.md

   - This command needs to be executed each time the system is started.
 - The client can be started in the directory ```/usr/local/mysql``` and started with ```sudo ./bin/mysql -u root -p```.
 - Keystroke Dynamics will be enabled, but will not kick the root user.
-- Data entry needs to be completed
+- Data entry needs to be completed for a set of keywords to be used.
+For the purpose of this project, the words need to be entered fully with all keystrokes 10 times.

 ---
 ### Keystroke Dynamics data files: